 Stadler is headquartered in Bussnang, a town in the east of Switzerland.
 The company's founder Ernst Stadler erected a first works hall there in 1962.
 One of the walls from this first structure still serves as a supporting wall in the assembly facility to this day.
 Stadler had a workforce of 18 people when Peter Spuhler took it over in 1989.
-Nowadays, the facility in Bussnang comprises about 51.000 m2 of production and storage space and employs about 1700 people.
-Stadler currently has a workforce of around 10500 employees around the world.
+Stadler currently has a workforce of around 12,000 employees around the world.

 Bussnang is the competence centre for the SMILE, FLIRT and articulated multiple unit series of models, for the Tailor-made business unit, including rack-and-pinion rail vehicles and broad gauge vehicles.
 Employees of Stadler Bussnang AG are deployed in the following business units: Engineering, Purchasing, Production – Vehicles, Repairs and Metre-Gauge Bogie – as well as Commissioning and Startup.